- Nicknames: Lemmy, Uncle Loomis, Sticky Jangles, Pangor

 I’m Lemmy, and RevZilla calls me a Merchandising Specialist.
-It’s sort of a misnomer - like everyone else at ZLA, I’m a renaissance man.
-First and foremost I am a customer advocate - it’s very likely we’ll talk on the phone or I may answer your emails.
+It’s sort of a misnomer.
+Like everyone else at ZLA, I’m a renaissance man.
+First and foremost I am a customer advocate.
+It’s very likely we’ll talk on the phone or I may answer your emails if you're having a complex or technical repair or modification problem.
 Next, I’m the parts guy!
 I’m also a wrench.
 I’ve been fixing bikes as long as I’ve been breaking them, which actually was slightly before I started riding them.
 (My first bike was a non-running basket case.)
 I’m dual-ASE certified as an Automobile Technician and Parts Counterman, and still keep old iron running.
-(I have a bike jack and two-post car lift in my shop - if I’m not at RevZilla doing the parts thing, I’m in the shop wrenching away!)
-I’ve worked in every corner of the bike and auto repair industry - from dealerships to junkyards, to moonlighting on my own and for indie shops - right down to bicycles.
+(I have a bike jack and two-post car lift in my shop, so if I’m not at RevZilla doing the parts thing, I’m in the shop wrenching away!)
+I’ve worked in every corner of the bike and auto repair industry, from dealerships to junkyards, to moonlighting on my own and for indie shops, and right down to bicycles.

-I’m a stereotypical biker; filthy and greasy all the time, tattoos, earrings in every part of my body, and usually seeking good times and adventures.
-I’ll ride ten miles to go pick up parts, or a few hundred just to go eat something tasty in a new place.
+I’m a stereotypical biker: filthy and greasy all the time, tattoos, earrings in every part of my body, and usually seeking good times and adventures.
+I’ll ride 10 miles to go pick up parts, or a few hundred just to go eat something tasty in a new place.
 I currently have a couple of cut-up Harleys in the garage.
 I also have a little, old Magna that sees commuting duty at the present time.
-(76 miles each way.
-On a thirty-year-old bike with a 3 gallon tank, I like to think of it as “adventure commuting”; I never know what’s gonna break next, and I am always too far from RevZilla and running late when it happens!)
+(It's 76 miles each way on a 30-year-old bike with a three-gallon tank, I like to think of it as “adventure commuting”.
+I never know what’s gonna break next, and I am always too far from RevZilla and running late when it happens!)

-If you ever think I can help you - call me and ask.
+If you ever think I can help you, call me and ask.
 I take genuine pleasure in helping folks keep their machines on the road.
-I mean that in a very serious way - I’ve spent many long, greasy hours learning how to fix bikes, and while I do need a paycheck, at this point, my involvement in the industry largely is for love of the game.
+I mean that in a very serious way.
+I’ve spent many long, greasy hours learning how to fix bikes, and while I do need a paycheck, at this point, my involvement in the industry largely is for love of the game.
 When I found a bunch of folks with the same attitude at RevZilla, I knew I was home.
-Give us a ring or drop us a line - everyone here is an expert on something, and a couple of Zillains are experts on everything!
+Give us a ring or drop us a line.
+Everyone here is an expert on something, and a couple of Zillans are experts on everything!

 Favorite part of being on TeamZilla: What kind of question is that?
 Motorcycles!
 Sincerely.
 All my colleagues have remarkably esoteric bikes.
 Having cut my teeth on Japanese and American streetbikes, it’s really interesting hearing my colleagues talk about other riding styles, and getting to see and touch the bikes and equipment that proponents of other disciplines use.
 And bikes are also, like, totally tubular, so there’s that.